macnick/100-days-of-code/log.md

 ## Day 49: February 8, 2019

 **Today's Progress**: #R4D49 Installed and configured webpack.
-More JS practise today:: "Pete, the baker", "Not 3 in a row" & "Pete, the baker (part 2)" #Codewars #100DaysOfCode #javascript #React #freeCodeCamp.
+More JS practise today: "Pete, the baker", "Not 3 in a row" & "Pete, the baker (part 2)" #Codewars #100DaysOfCode #javascript #React #freeCodeCamp.

 **Thoughts:** Rank 1,186 @ Codewars - 10 hours of study.
 I have to learn git and finish my udemy course.